Movies via USB Drive? Digiboo’s Download Kiosks Land in Seattle

 Are people really ready to learn a whole new way of buying and porting movies over to their personal machines?
 Digiboo marketing chief Blake Thomas says the market has shown to be pretty adaptable to changes in delivery technologies.

 “The thing that we know about movie lovers is that they watch movies in pretty much any way they can,” he says.
 “For example, Netflix subscribers: a pretty high percentage of them still use Redbox, because it serves a certain purpose—the DVD’s not in their queue, the streaming selection is older films.
-People who are heavy users of Redbox also use [video on demand] online.”
+People who are heavy users of Redbox also use online.”

 Digiboo only works on Windows machines for now, although that’s probably as good a test bed as any for this concept.
 Microsoft’s OS still has the biggest market share in traditional portable computing, and you can probably guess that someone toting an Apple device will be more likely to use Apple’s iTunes system to just load up their preferred movies ahead of time.